-The application period for Fall 2019 creative writing courses will reopen August 1st with a deadline of Monday, September 9 at 2 p.m.
+The application period for Fall 2019 creative writing courses reopened August 1st with a deadline of Monday, September 9 at 2 p.m.
 Apply here

 Practice in the original composition of poetry supplemented by the reading and analysis of standard works.

 The curriculum allows the student to develop writing skills, provides an introduction to the possibilities of contemporary literature and offers a perspective on the place of literature among the liberal arts.